zudello/zudello-knowledge-base/Knowledge Base/approval-management/requests-submodule.md

 2. Click **Requests** in the submodule menu
 3. View your list of outstanding approval requests

 The Requests submodule shows only documents awaiting your approval, helping you focus on items that need your attention.
 Review each document carefully before approving or rejecting it.
-See [Approving and rejecting documents](Approving%20and%20rejecting%20documents.md) for more information on approving documents.
+See [approving-and-rejecting-documents](approving-and-rejecting-documents.md) for more information on approving documents.

 Once you action an approval request, it disappears from your requests submodule, helping you maintain a clean and current view of outstanding items.